nikitinprior/doptim/README.md

 This version includes support for windows and linux both 32 & 64 bit.
 It also fixes some bugs in the original code

+OPTIM.C file does not compile normally with Hi-Tech C compiler v3.09.
+There is not enough memory for the assembler.
+For successful compilation, the source file needs to be split into 3 parts.

 Andrey Nikitin 11.11.2021